NeurodataWithoutBorders/nwb-guide/docs/tutorials/multiple_sessions.rst

 Continuing Forward
 ------------------
-The rest of this workflow is identical to the single-session version, except that multiple sessions will be available to view on subsequent pages.
+Similar to the File Metadata page, the rest of this workflow is identical to the single-session version, except that multiple sessions will be available to view on subsequent pages.